Arabic Amulets With Precious Stones

 Carnelian – one of the most powerful and popular stones used for making talismans and amulets in the Islamic world, sometimes also called aqeeq.
 It is considered to bring good luck and protect against misfortune.

-Arabic Stone Amulet - Arabic Amulets with precious stones
+Arabic Stone Amulet - Arabic Amulets With Precious Stones

 Emerald – worn to attract love, family happiness, and harmony.
 Considered one of the best stones to protect against infidelity, as well as increase the power of prayers.